-National Rotisserie Chicken Day is celebrated each year on June 2.
+National Rotisserie Chicken Day is a National Food holiday celebrated each year on June 2.
 Who doesn’t love the taste of succulent chicken with its rich and toasty looking skin?
 The chicken can be used in so many ways to make things easier for busy cooks.

 This tasty food holiday was first named in 2015, thanks to the efforts of the retailer Boston Market.
 The day was named as part of a branding campaign for their restaurants which specialize in rotisserie chicken and sides.

 Rotisserie chicken isn’t the only chicken style with a national day.
 Be sure to also check out National Curried Chicken Day, too.

 What is Rotisserie chicken?